benjeffery/react-plotlyjs/README.md

 A react component for Plotly.JS graphs.

 This is a very early, simple wrapper with the following problems:
 * Performs a full redraw on every update, I intend to make this more performant soon.
 * Changes to the 'config' prop will not update the graph currently.

-* No event handling
+However it does support event handling via the onClick, onBeforeHover, onHover, onUnHover and onSelected props.
+Note that currently, however, changes to these event handlers after initial creation will not be propogated.

 ```javascript